shimmerjs/.universe/README.md

   user-specific configuration to be reused across multiple hosts.
 - Non-critical secrets (`k3s` server token) are managed with [ryantm/agenix](github.com/ryantm/agenix).
-Critical secrets (`tailscale` reusable auth key, private keys) are managed using Bitwarden.
+Critical secrets (`tailscale` reusable auth key, private keys) are managed using Bitwarden, outside of Nix.

 While the structure and approach of this repository have more-or-less settled, it is still very much an early stage WIP.
 TODOs are tracked in